 As a first responder, Nick Watchorn had seen many terrible things in the course of his career.
 But the massive shooting of April 28, 1986 in Tazmania, Australia, completely shook his handle on reality.
-Now Nick is part of the experimental studies on therapeutic MDMA for PTSD treatment.
+Now Nick is part of the experimental studies on MDMA psychedelic therapies for PTSD treatment.

 The Port Arthur Massacre, which occurred at a popular tourist site, left 35 dead and wounded 23 others.
 In terms of dealing with their own trauma, first responders were taught to “stay strong.”
 Equipped only with this attitude, Watchorn did not have any tools to emotionally process the event, and suffered thereafter from Post Traumatic Stress Disorder (PTSD).